 - If you have a private insurance plan, we will process the prescription to determine your copay.

-You can pay in full at the time of your visit by credit or debit card, cash or check.
-In most cases, charges can be placed on your UNC Charlotte Student Account if not paid at the time of visit..
+You can pay in full at the time of your visit by credit card, debit card, or apple pay.
+In most cases, charges can be placed on your UNC Charlotte Student Account if not paid at the time of visit.
 You are responsible for your co-pay determined by your insurance plan.

 No problem!
 Let us know what medication you take by dropping off your prescription and we will order it for you.
 It will be ready for you the next business day after 1:00 PM.